autoplot/documentation/javadoc/org/das2/util/ClassMap.md

+# org.das2.util.ClassMap

-# org.das2.util.ClassMapMap that takes a Class for keys, and the get method finds the closest matching class.
+Map that takes a Class for keys, and the get method finds the closest matching class.

-ClassMap( )
+# ClassMap( )
 Creates a new instance of ClassMap

 ***